 We would like to thank Ryan Richmond, Safety Boss Inc. Industrial Safety Manager, and Curtis Wright, Safety Boss Inc. Red Deer Station Manager, for taking the time to inventory, prepare and deliver the donated supplies to The F.I.R.M.
 We would also like to thank Jonathan and his team from The F.I.R.M. for professionally cleaning all the donated supplies and delivering them to Project Warmth Society of Alberta.
 We, as a company, are happy that we were able to assist and help those less fortunate during hard times.

-Please visit the Project Warmth website to learn more about this needed charity and find out how you too can help.
+Please visit the Project Warmth website to learn more about this needed charity.
+You can also find out how you too can help.

 About Project Warmth:

-Project Warmth Society of Alberta is a registered charitable association that has been formed to assist the homeless and the underprivileged.
+Project Warmth Society of Alberta is a registered charitable association.
+The association was formed to assist the homeless and the underprivileged.
 Blankets, gloves, sleeping bags, scarves, parkas, and items of warm clothing are gathered and cleaned for distribution to those in need.
-Bins are placed in the many fire stations and halls throughout the City to accommodate the clothing and related items, and arrangements have been made for the pick up of items which people wish to donate.
+Bins are placed in the many fire stations and halls throughout the City to accommodate the clothing and related items.
+Arrangements have been made for the pick up of items which people wish to donate.